 We speak with legal professionals who support unbundled legal services.
 Unbundling legal services are when a client and a lawyer decide what aspects of a case the lawyer will work on and what aspects the client can handle on their own.
 The client then pays for the particular services that the lawyer provides.

-Sabreena is the Manager of External Engagement and The Action Group on Access to Justice (TAG) at The Law Society of Upper Canada.
+Sabreena is the Manager of External Engagement and The Action Group on Access to Justice (TAG) at the Law Society of Ontario.
 Last year Sabreena organized Ontario’s first Access to Justice Week which featured 150 diverse speakers and received coverage in 25 media outlets.
 Her writing is featured on various legal blogs and has also appeared on CBC Radio’s The Sunday Edition.

 Jane is a freelance producer and writer.
 Her work has screened at international film festivals, (such as Toronto International Film Festival, SXSW, San Francisco Asian American Film Festival), received nominations and awards (including Toronto Reel Asian Film Festival Best Female GTA Artist, Yorkton Short Film Festival Jury Prize), and was broadcast in Canada and USA.